 India is known to be a land of culture and rituals.
-But what we don’t know about India is those few Indian cities which pioneered modern architecture and town planning.
+But what we don’t know about India is those few Indian cities that pioneered modern architecture and town planning.

 Surprisingly, our country is home to some of the most beautiful ‘planned cities’ worldwide known for its excellent and meticulously crafted infrastructure.